-Greetings, Internet Stranger!
+Greetings, Internet Stranger and welcome to this Magic Kingdom itinerary!
 Some of you may be wondering why an adult woman with no children would want to enjoy a Disney World Magic Kingdom itinerary.
 Thanks for your implicit judgement, Internet Stranger!
 I can only assume that you a) have never been to Disney World or 2) are not a geek!
 As for myself, I was raised as a Disney Geek and I am proud to know my Ratigan (evil rodent genius) from my Scar (evil lion genius).

 I’ve seen travelers out there who try to shame people who frequent popular or corporate tourist destinations like Disney.
 But I say, what’s so great about shame?
 Should you be ashamed of your inner child?
 Should you be ashamed of your ability to have a rocking good time and not care who knows it?
 Or should you be ashamed to dress up like a giant mouse and hug a bunch of strange children?